Julia Gillard’s recent comment on a Republic should send shivers down the spines of all loyal Australians.

 It is degrading that to cap it all off, one has to be a legitimate Protestant descendant of the Electress Sophia of Hanover.

-It is degrading that the stats quo isn’t changed.
+It is degrading that the status quo isn’t changed.

 Come on Julia, get real.